isabelle-sanford/pyparagraph/README.md

 ![Language](Images/language.png)

-In this challenge, you get to play the role of chief linguist at a local learning academy.
-As chief linguist, you are responsible for assessing the complexity of various passages of writing, ranging from the sophomoric Twilight novel to the nauseatingly high-minded research article.
-Having read so many passages, you've since come up with a fairly simple set of metrics for assessing complexity.

-Your task is to create a Python script to automate the analysis of any such passage using these metrics.
-Your script will need to do the following:
+This repository contains a Python script to automate the analysis of any arbitrary paragraph using the metrics below.
+Here's what it does:

-* Import a text file filled with a paragraph of your choosing.
+* Imports a text file filled with a paragraph of your choosing.

-* Assess the passage for each of the following:
+* Assesses the passage for each of the following:

   * Approximate word count